 Dirty Works is a cruelty free brand that sells bath, body and skincare products.
-My favourite thing about Dirty Works cruelty free products have to be their fragrance names.
+My favourite thing about Dirty Works cruelty free products has to be their fragrance names.
 They have ranges called ‘tropic till it’s hot’, ‘simply the zest’ and, my personal favourite, ‘absofruity fabulous’.
-As well as fun and fabulous names, Dirty Works bath and body products also come in super fun and bright packaging which is sure to brighten up your bathroom!
+As well as fun and fabulous product names, Dirty Works bath and body products also come in super fun and bright packaging.

 In the UK, Dirty Works is exclusively available online and at Sainsbury’s.
 Visit Dirty Works’ website for more information about where you can buy it elsewhere in the world!